ClockSelect/myevic/README.md

   * X32

         Enables or disables usage of the X32 crystal of the PCB.
         If this setting is "OFF", the firmware won't try to drive the Real-Time Clock with the 32.768kHz crystal.
 This may solve freezing issues on some malfunctionning boxes (VTwo only).
+It may also diminish a bit startup time on non-X32 boxes (such as VTC).

   * NFE

         Enables or disables the NFirmwareEditor 5.0 myEvic Configuration Editor compatibility.
         This option is enabled by default; if you have troubles using some firmware/dataflash utilities other than NFirmwareEditor, you may try to set this option to "OFF".

+  * BAT

+        Battery model.
+        You can specify your battery brand and model among several ones: 25R, 30Q, HG2, VTC4 and VTC5.
+"GEN" is the generic battery used by default and should be used for any other model of battery.
+        At the moment, this information is used by the firmware to compute a more accurate state-of-charge than the generic setting.

 ----------